Srishtiiiiii5/Srishtiiiiii5/README.md

 # 💫 About Me:
-💫 About Me:<br>Hi there👋, I'm Srishti.
+<br>Hi there👋, I'm Srishti.
 I am an Experienced Data Scientist and C++ programmer from India currently in 3rd year of B.tech degree. <br><br><br>💫 Here are some things about me:<br>🔭 I’m currently getting my hands on advanced Machine Learning and AI.<br>💬 Ask me about Data Science and Data Structure and algorithms<br>👯 I’m open to collaborate on any exciting projects to make an impact in the World.<br><br>📫 Reach me at srishti190117@gmail.com

 ## 🌐 Socials: